Panasonic ZS70 vs Sony NEX-5T

 It is notable that the NEX-5T has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The ZS70 does not feature such an accessory-socket.

-Both the ZS70 and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+Both the ZS70 and the NEX-5T have been discontinued, but can regularly be found used on ebay.
 The NEX-5T was replaced by the Sony A5100, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the ZS70 and NEX-5T can be found, respectively, in the Panasonic ZS70 Manual (free pdf) or the online Sony NEX-5T Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic ZS70 or the Sony NEX-5T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.